Jackie Durkan – Making a Difference in the Early Years Sector with an MA in Early Childhood Studies

 Jackie Durkan is as experienced as they come in the early years sector.
 She and her sister have been running Stepping Stones Creche and Montessori in southwest Dublin for the last 20 years.

-She has her eyes set on entering a governing body of the sector such as Tusla or An Cosán, trying to effect change that can improve working conditions for those working in early years settings.
+She has her eyes set on working for a governing body of the sector and trying to bring about change that can improve working conditions for those in early years settings.
 This is where Portobello Institute comes in.

 “I wanted to have the MA.
 I was doing a bit of psychology teaching online for another college last year.
-With the MA, I was planning on going into Tusla or An Cosán or one of the training colleges.
+With the MA, I was planning on going into Tusla or An Cosán or one of the training colleges,” she said.

-Jackie is very vocal about the tough circumstances that early years practitioners in today’s climate and she is hoping that she can play a role in improving life for them.
+Jackie is passionate about the working environments and circumstances of early years practitioners and she is hoping that she can play a role in improving life for them.

 “If I was going into Tusla, I’d maybe look into the way things are run in early childhood settings and try to change them for the better.

 “There is an awful lot required for very little pay.
-I’d be looking to go in and see what changes can be made.
+I’d be looking to go in and see what changes can be made,” she said.

 “I really enjoyed it.
 I thought Marguerita was brilliant.
 She was a fantastic tutor.
 You only send her a text or an email and she’s back to you straight away.
-She must live beside the computer.
-She was really good, really helpful.
 She’s top of her game.
 She knows the stuff inside out.
-She’s a great tutor and a lovely lady.
-Really easy to communicate with.
+She’s a great tutor and a lovely lady, really easy to communicate with,” she said.